 Roasted Fiddlehead Ferns highlight these seasonal gems so well.
-Have you ever tried fiddleheads?
-They are only available a few short weeks of the year.
+Have you ever them?
+Fiddlehead season is only a few short weeks of the year.

 Depending on where you live you might not even know what they are.
 Fiddleheads are actually edible ferns that are used as vegetables.